convertigo/c8oprj-lib-chatgpt/readme.md

 ### forms_HandleBatchPrompts

-This No Code action will handle ChatGPT prompts in mode.
+This No Code action will handle ChatGPT prompts in batch mode.

 The action will use a CSV file uploaded in a No Code Studio (Forms) app and will execute all lines of this CSV file against the API.